yinbetterdev/yinbetterdev.github.io/_posts/2020-04-20-connect-oracle-database-from-php.md

 keywords: "centos, php, oracle"
 ---

-###Connect oracle database from php in Redhat/CentOS/Fedora
+### Connect oracle database from php in Redhat/CentOS/Fedora

 The post will describe how to connect Oracle database from PHP in Redhat/CentOS in step by step.
 The easiest way to configure PHP to access a remote Oracle Database is to use Oracle Instant Client libraries.
 This note describes how to install PHP with the OCI8 Extension and Oracle Instant Client on Redhat/CentOS.
 OCI8 is the PHP extension for connecting to Oracle Database.
 You need to install two packages: oracle-instant-client and php oci8 extension.
 It is assumed that PHP with pecl package is installed in your server

-1.Check your server architecture and OS version
+1. Check your server architecture and OS version
 ```
 # uname -a
 Linux localhost 2.6.32-220.el6.x86_64 #1 SMP Wed Nov 9 08:03:13 EST